Khabibulix/Mono-Python/2025/ProcessViz/README.md

 ## Possible improvements

-- Adding IA to identify strange processes
-- Testing from another machine/VM
 - ~~Make it quicker~~
-- Play with ChartJS to display statistics
 - Add a real logging file for easier debug
 - Styling of _waiting web-page_
+- Process Tree
+- DLL & files opened
+- Geolocation of opened connections
+- DB conn?

 ## What i want to learn